 Theft-proof your belongings

 From wallets with RFID protection to smart luggage that has an internal location tracker, traveling as your livelihood means using any means necessary to keep your belongings in your hands.
 My first tip is to travel with a carry-on only if possible and to spare no expense getting a tricked-out version that comes with a remote lock and app to keep your things safe.
-Also consider a travel safe for keeping your credit cards and money and the Lookout app, a free app that helps you keep track of your lost iPhone.

 Be prepared with cyber security reinforcement